Kidneys and Urinary Tract

 In addition to eliminating wastes, the kidneys and urinary tract also regulate many important body functions.
 For example, the kidneys monitor and maintain the body's balance of water, ensuring that our tissues receive enough water to function properly and be healthy.

 When you're asked to give a urine sample during a doctor's visit, the results reveal how well your two kidneys are working.
-For example, blood, protein, or white blood cells in the urine may indicate injury, infection, or inflammation of the kidneys, and glucose in the urine may be an indication of diabetes.
+For example, blood, protein, or white blood cells in the urine may indicate injury, infection, or inflammation of the kidneys, and glucose in the urine might be a sign of diabetes.

 What the Kidneys and Urinary Tract Do